Completing the Forecast Cycle

 First and foremost, the decision at hand may not be amenable to a quantitative approach.

-• Ecological forecasting requires a clearly defined information need with a measurable (and modelable) state variable, framed within one or multiple decision alternatives (scenarios).
+• Ecological forecasting requires a clearly defined information need with measurable (and modelable) state variables, framed within one or multiple decision alternatives (scenarios).

 Decision Support